kkacper125/BLE_DesktopApp/README.md

 # BLE_DesktopApp
-BLE windows app written in .NET MAUI to learn C#.
+BLE Windows app written in .NET MAUI to learn C#.
 The app is not finished yet and I am still working on it.

-Starting the Gat server works allready but I want to add posibility to communication between the server and clients.
+Starting the Gat server works already but I want to add the possibility for communication between the server and clients.